domenipavec/rpi-dashboard/docs/configuration/files_schema.md

 ## Sections

 A section is defined by a name or title inside brackets.
 Looking at the example above a Global section have been set using __[GLOBAL]__ definition.
+Section names are case insensitive.
 Section rules:

 * All section content must be indented.
 * Multiples sections can exists on the same file.